elisprog/CL_NLP_project/README.md

 ```
 NLTK stopwords
 ```
-*some preprocessed text files couldn't have been uploaded to GitHub technically*
+*some text files couldn't have been uploaded to GitHub technically*
 ### 4. Unigram and bigram selection of all corpus with special attention to economy articles of the corpus
 ```
 FreqDist